-When I bless the Peachtree Road Race-year after year on the Fourth of July, Independence Day-as sixty thousand people run (or walk!) past our church within three hours, I am blessing all sorts and conditions, all of humanity in that wondrous event.
+When I bless the Peachtree Road Race - year after year on the Fourth of July, Independence Day - when as many as sixty-thousand people run (or walk!) past our church within three hours, I am blessing all sorts and conditions, all of humanity in that wondrous event.
 To every tribe, and people, and language: Blessings to you!

-Blessings to Muslims: Asalamu Aleikum!
+Blessings to Muslims: Asalamu Aleikum !
 Blessings to Jews.
 Barukh atah Adonai, Eloheinu Blessings to Christians: Christ bless you!
 Benedicite Deus To Hindus, to Buddhists, to atheists, to agnostics.
 God blesses each and every one of us.
 Dios les bendiga.
 Beatitudes of Blessing!

 It may be that the most important thing we do in life is bless people.
 Blessing is the most important thing we can do.
-Certainly the most important thing we do with children is bless them.